ACF

 Effective Date

-· This amendment is applicable with immediate effect from the date of issuance.
+The amendment took immediate effect from the date of publication (28 August 2025).

 We acknowledge that the above information has been compiled from Ministry of Commerce and Industry & Gazette of India.